 The white-haired general walked slowly, as if taking a casual stroll.
 Under his arms were the severed heads of his victims, blood and ichor still spilling from their necks, dripping onto his military uniform and staining the fabric in a vibrant red.
-The whispers of a newly birthed insanity whispered alluring phrases in the confines of his mind.
+The whispers of a newly birthed insanity spoke alluring phrases in the confines of his mind.
 'When your life is severed, the fluids run out like precious silver from your veins.
 Blood is like a flower in bloom, full of rich colors.
 I want you all…to become a corpse at my feet.

 There's one word to describe it.

 This feeling is overflowing.

 It's happening again.'

 Walking into the tent where his two allies had resided, Siberia was greeted by the sounds of laughing reverberating through his ears.
 Faded blue eyes glanced over to see Kizashi and Tezuka, laughing at something before the atmosphere changed dramatically upon realizing he had come back.
 The two heads he was holding hit the floor, rolling with blood streaming behind them as their grotesque expressions gazed upon them with horror-riddled sockets.

 A metallic click sounded through the air as Siberia pointed a gun at the two soldiers.

 "General Siberia!"
 Tezuka's voice was a mixture of happy and nervous at the same time.
 His general always was a little off, but his aura felt stranger than usual.
 "We thought you were dead!"

 His smile widened wickedly as the gun trembled with mirth.